Old Catholic Church: Scranton

-Doctrine
+Beliefs

 Old Catholic theology views the Eucharist as the core of the Christian Church; from this point of view, the church is a community of believers.
 All are in communion with one another around the sacrifice of Jesus Christ, as the highest expression of the love of God.
 Therefore, the celebration of the Eucharist is understood as the experience of Christ's triumph over sin.
 The defeat of sin consists in bringing together that which is divided.

 An active contributor to the Declaration of the Catholic Congress of Munich, 1871—and all later assemblies—was Johann Friedrich von Schulte, professor of dogmatics at Prague.
 Von Schulte summed up the results of the congress as follows: